Notice and Procedure for Making Claims of Copyright or Intellectual Property Infringement

 Effective: September 21, 2014

-Harbert Marketing LLC respects the intellectual property of others, and we expect our Siteusers to do the same.
-Harbert Marketing LLC may, in appropriate circumstances and at its discretion, refuse Service and/or Site access to users who may be intentional or repeat copyright infringers.
+Uplevel Marketing LLC respects the intellectual property of others, and we expect our Site users to do the same.
+Uplevel Marketing LLC may, in appropriate circumstances and at its discretion, refuse Service and/or Site access to users who may be intentional or repeat copyright infringers.
 If you believe that your intellectual property has been copied in a way that constitutes copyright infringement, or that your intellectual property rights have been otherwise violated, or if you are uncertain whether your material is protected by copyright laws, we suggest you contact an attorney knowledgeable in copyright law.
-United States copyright law provides that you will be liable for damages (including damages, costs and attorneys fees) if you materially misrepresent that a website or web page is infringing your copyright.
+United States copyright law provides that you will be liable for damages (including damages, costs, and attorney fees) if you materially misrepresent that a website or web page is infringing your copyright.

-If you do wish to file a notice of infringement related to our Site, please provide Harbert Marketing LLC the following informationn in a writing signed (either physically or digitally) by the owner of the copyright or other intellectual property interest or a person authorized to act on his or her behalf:
+If you do wish to file a notice of infringement related to our Site, please provide Uplevel Marketing LLC the following information in a writing signed (either physically or digitally) by the owner of the copyright or other intellectual property interest or a person authorized to act on his or her behalf: